Daily Worker: Post-World War II

 After a short hiatus, the party published a weekend paper called The Worker from 1958 until 1968.
 A Tuesday edition called The Midweek Worker was added in 1961 and also continued until 1968, when production was accelerated.
-According to ex-CIA agent Philip Agee, a large number of subscribers during this period were CIA agents or front companies linked to the CIA.
-Agee claimed that the CIA's funding prevented The Worker from having to cease publication.

 Two newspapers and a merger

-In 1968 the Communist Party resumed publication of a New York daily paper, now titled The Daily World.
-In 1986, the paper merged with the party's West Coast weekly paper, the People's World, which hewed slightly less closely to the Moscow political line than the New York party organization and paper had done.
-The new People’s Daily World published from 1987 until 1991, when daily publication was abandoned.
+In 1968, the publication was resumed as a New York daily paper, now titled The Daily World.
+In 1986, the paper merged with the West Coast weekly paper, the People's World.
+The new People's Daily World published from 1987 until 1991, when daily publication was abandoned.